Q: What is Amazon GuardDuty?

 Q: Is there a free trial?

-Yes, there is a 30-day free trial in AWS China (Ningxia) region, operated by NWCD. where any new account to Amazon GuardDuty can try the service for 30-days at no cost.
+Yes, there is a 30-day free trial in Amazon Web Services China (Ningxia) region, operated by NWCD. where any new account to Amazon GuardDuty can try the service for 30-days at no cost.
 You will have access to the full feature set and detections during the free trial.
 GuardDuty will display the volume of data processed and estimated daily average service charges for your account.
 This makes it easy for you to experience Amazon GuardDuty at no cost and forecast the cost of the service beyond the free trial.

 Q: What is the difference between Amazon GuardDuty and Amazon Macie?